frascu/advent-of-code/2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022

-Welcome to the Advent of Code[^aoc] Kotlin project created by [frascu][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to the Advent of Code[^aoc] Kotlin project created by me using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, frascu is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, I am about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.